yasutakatou/goCred/README.md

 # goCred
 **Aws credential solution by Golang (Works on Linux, Arm, and Windows)**

+## v0.3
+- Detection of unauthorized access
+	-  Locks access in case of repeated unauthorized access.
+- Added the ability to specify which IPs can connect
+	-  Allow by IP address
+- SALT can now be used as a token
+	-  Handling credentials more securely with SALT

 # Solution
 Is your team managing **AWS credentials** properly?<br>
  Are you useing out credentials with **strong permissions** in perpetuity for reasons such as the hassle of renewal?
 Are you treating credentials the same way you treat **old password**?<br>